 X

 The Class of 1924 did not want a tree so they planted ivies, one near the boys’ and one near the girls’ club- rooms.
-The boys’ ivy died, now covers the walls there and has climbed to the roof.
+The boys’ ivy died, now covers the walls there and has climbed to

 1926